orcada-io/guides/website/docs/stake-pool/relay-node.md

 ```

 :::caution
-It is important to remember that if you change a variable or a setting in the `.adaenv` configuration file then you must
+It is important to remember that if you change a variable or a setting in the `.adaenv` configuration file, then you must
 reinitialise the values by sourcing the file.
+This also applies to changes that you make to any other configuration or
+topology files.
+You must also restart the Cardano Node after any changes.
 :::